amin-prvn/CleanQ/README.md

 - [ ] Loginfor patient
 - [x] Seeing a list of clinics + search for patient
 - [x] Seeing list of own reservations  (+filtering the past/upcoming reservations) for patient
+- [ ] Check reservation day not to be weekend.

 ---
 Developed by Mohammad Amin Parvanian